DevRocketCode/devrocket/content/blog/2023/02/typescript-interfaces/index.md

 ---
 title: Harnessing the Power of TypeScript Interfaces - A Guide for Developers
 date: "2023-02-06T20:00:00.000Z"
-description: "A Practical Example of Improved Code Scalability and Maintainability"
+description: "Empowering Your Code with Type Safety and Organization"
 featuredImage: header.jpg
 ---